 Bill enters the bedroom of the dead man, where Marion will profess her love for him.

-Marion's boyfriend arrives and is shown entering in opposition.
+Marion's boyfriend arrives and is shown entering in opposition to how we viewed Bill entering.
 He functions as a double of Bill.
 Marion having just professed her love for Bill, with the arrival of her boyfriend we realize she has chosen this boyfriend as a distant substitute physically, the way Kubrick films his arrival making this uncomfortably evident.

 Marion's boyfriend goes down the hall and we see one of the jade statuettes is absent.

-Marion's boyfriend enters the bedroom, again an alternate, opposing view.
+Marion's boyfriend enters the bedroom, again an alternate, opposing view to how we had viewed Bill entering.

 One is given the impression that Bill sees the similarity between himself and Marion's boyfriend.
 Uncomfortable, he leaves.